staticjinja/staticjinja/CONTRIBUTING.md

     $ tox

 Once you're happy, push code to your fork, and submit a pull request.
+Travis CI should pick up your PR and automatically run its tests, linter, etc on your change as well.
+It uses multiple OSs and python versions so it may catch some errors that your `tox` run didn't.

 ## Getting your pull request accepted

 At this point you're waiting on me.
-I like to at least comment on, if not accept, pull requests within three business days (and, typically, one business day).
 I may suggest some changes or improvements or alternatives.
+I am slow, I'm sorry.
+It may be weeks or months before I get to it.
+I know, that's pretty terrible, but this is just a hobby project for me.
+If you want to help speed things up by taking on co-maintainership, let me know.

 Some things that will increase the chance that your pull request is
 accepted: